Real estate can be an exhilarating profession.

 If this seems like a great family home, you might point out multiple bedrooms for children, space for entertaining, and the backyard that is perfect for summer BBQs.

 But say the kitchen hasn’t been touched in 41 years.
 Do you point that out?
-Sure, you can, but subtly.
-Talk about the home having value-add potential: “Oversized kitchen awaits your inspiration and personal touches!” is a kind way of saying that the kitchen will need to be renovated.
+Possibly, but do so subtly.
+Talk about the home having value-add potential: “Oversized kitchen awaits your inspiration and personal touches!” is one way of saying that the kitchen needs renovation.

 Remember: an effective property description isn’t just about selling a piece of property.

-It’s about selling an entire lifestyle, so understanding the neighborhood and surrounding area is critical.
-Be sure to point out local landmarks, transit access, proximity to major highways, nearby parks and playgrounds, retail destinations – all of these features matter to the discerning buyer.
+It’s about selling an entire lifestyle.
+Highlighting the neighborhood and surrounding areas is critical.
+Be sure to point out local landmarks, transit access, proximity to major highways, nearby parks and playgrounds, and retail destinations.
+All of these features matter to the discerning buyer.

 We hate to sound cliché, but it’s true: a picture is worth a thousand words.
 The photos you include in your property description can have a major impact on generating real estate leads.

-Photos help give additional perspective about a property.
-In residential real estate, photos can be used to help a person image living there.
+Photos help give an additional perspective about a property.
+In residential real estate, photos help the potential buyer imagine everyday life in the property.
 In commercial real estate, photos help buyers understand the marketability of the space when trying to lure tenants.